nodejs/diagnostics/documentation/crash/step2/using_llnode.md

 # Using `llnode` for post-mortem debugging

-You probably already experienced bugs that only happen in production.
+You probably already experienced crashes that only happen in production.
 You'd like to reproduce it and step through instructions, but it will imply stopping your Node.js process and certainly degrade the user experience.

 The purpose of this guide is to help you to find route causes of your application crashes in production.